NCH-BPC-Informatics/pedmatch-arch-docs/scenarios/NCH-03.md

 1. BPC takes H&E annotated slides and unstained slides back to CM for macro dissection.
 1. BPC enters path review forms into STARS.
 1. BPC coordinator receives paperwork from the previous day and QC specimens in STARS.
-   1. Surgical event ID assigned to tumor specimen.
+   1. Surgical event ID assigned to tumor specimen
-   1. STARS poller sends specimen received message; See [NCH-02-IM-1](#nch-02-im-1)
-1. [Delay]
-1. BPC receives blood.
-1. BPC accessions specimens in STARS.
-   1. STARS poller sends specimen received message; See [NCH-02-IM-2](#nch-02-im-2)
+   1. STARS poller sends specimen received message; See [NCH-03-IM-2](#nch-03-im-2)
-1. BPC sends specimens to MGL for processing.
-1. MGL extracts and QC DNA from blood specimens.
 1. Core Morph scrapes the tumor section of the slides into a vial.
 1. BPC picks up stained slides and vial of scrapings.
 1. BPC sends vial of scrapings to MGL.